beam4869/ORCA.jl/README.md

 ORCA is a Julia package designed for extracting linear Jacobian blocks and analyzing objective correlation structures in multi-objective optimization models built with JuMP.

-It provides a modular interface to compute and visualize correlations between multiple objectives, making it particularly useful for dimensionality reduction and decision-making in many-objective optimization problems.
+It provides a modular interface to compute correlations between multiple objectives, making it particularly useful for dimensionality reduction and decision-making in many-objective optimization problems.

 # 🧩Prerequisites